pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 ### Transformation

-The Transformer will query the hydration log to fetch the records cached by the Hydration step, convert them to a Solr document, and store that solr document in a local postgres cache with the following structure:
+The Transformer will query the Hydration Log to fetch the records cached by the Hydration step, convert them to a Solr document, and store that solr document in a local postgres cache (the Transformation Log) with the following structure:

 | id   | data  | log_order | log_version | record_id |
 |------|-------|-----------|-------------|-----------|